deadlyvipers/dojo_rules/introduction.md

-On my way to becomig a GitHub Mster
+On my way to becomig a GitHub Master update